oslokommune/ren-besoksteller-gjenbrukstasjoner/README.md

 From home dir run command `$nano .profile`.

-In the bottom of the .bashrc file paste:
+In the bottom of the .profile file paste:
 ```
 # Origo SDK environment
 export ORIGO_CLIENT_ID=<my-client-id>